Finding New Tracks to Pleasure: Why I Started Desire Pathways

 Photo of Michaela Tutty.
 Photographer: Sophia Stiegler

-My path to this work is deeply personal.
+My path to this work has been very personal.
 After navigating a significant trauma at seventeen, my relationship with my body changed instantly.
-I’ve always been naturally curious, and I found that I was highly experimental with sex.
-Back then, that experimentation was mostly a way to keep myself in control.
-It was my way of having a sense of control over the experience so I didn't have to feel vulnerable, even if I wasn't always fully there to feel what was happening.
+While I had always been naturally curious, I found myself becoming highly experimental with sex.
+Upon reflection, that experimentation wasn't about pleasure: it was instead a subconscious strategy to keep myself in control.
+By orchestrating the experience, I could protect myself from feeling vulnerable, even if it meant I wasn't always fully present in my body to feel what was happening.

-Years later, while undergoing my professional studies, another traumatic situation in my personal life forced me to confront the reality that the path to healing isn't always linear.
-However, because I was immersed in my training at the Institute of Somatic Sexology at the time, I had immediate access to a framework that changed everything for me.
+Years later, while undergoing my professional studies, another traumatic situation in my personal life forcibly reminded me that the path to healing isn't linear.
+However, because I was immersed in my training at the Institute of Somatic Sexology at the time, I had immediate access to tools that helped me work on my trauma and access pleasure again.

 Photo of Huka Falls, Taupo, New Zealand.
 Taken by Michaela Tutty